twop/shelv/src/default-notes/default-note-1.md

 # Welcome to Shelv

+Shelv is a blend of note-taking and computation, optimized for the creative process.
+We believe that `not all notes are meant to be eternal`, and Shelv is your sketchpad for ephemeral text.

+We (the dev team) use it for all our daily note-taking needs like todos, meeting notes, research, and more!

+We are so *happy* that you are giving us a chance, and can't wait to learn how *you* use Shelv <3.

 ## How to use Shelv

-To help you get started with Shelv, we've pre-filled your notes with an interactive onboarding guide.
-Each section has tasks indicated with a checkbox.
+To help you get started with Shelv, we've pre-filled your notes with an interactive onboarding tutorial.
+In each note, there are quick tasks provided so you can try out the features of Shelv.
+Have fun!

 - [ ] ←**Tasks look like this**.
 Click the box after finishing (try it right now!)